Awards PR Campaigns with Hollywood Reporter Editor Anne Thompson

 16:25 – Thompson shares an insiders perspective on a day at the Oscars, including the red carpet arrivals, the telecast and the Hollywood Oscar party scene.

-21:09 – Thompson on the impact new media in the digital age.
-A prediction of the future of online PR and the impact it will have on movies and their marketing campaigns.
+21:09 – Thompson on the impact of social media influencers in the digital age, a prediction of digital PR’s future, and its impact on movies and their marketing campaigns.

 27:04 – End.